kbase/narrative/docs/deployment.md

 1. A front end with Nginx 1.3.13+ and some supporting Lua libraries.
 These implement a dynamic proxy and the provisioning logic that spins up/down docker containers.
 2. A server running Docker to host the containers
-3. A Docker container for the actual image.

 This document will walk through the server building process.
 For this developer’s tutorial, we built a local VM using Vagrant through Virtualbox.
 The base Vagrant image we used was hashicorp/precise64, which provides a clean Ubuntu 14.04 LTS image.
 <http://www.vagrantup.com>